-Within “mainstream” media the story is largely the same, although the stakes are arguably much larger.
-While asexuality representation within mainstream outlets has really only just begun to ascend, it is clear that ace people of color are largely absent from this growing trend, thus embedding within general audiences who are exposed to these representations that whiteness and asexuality are largely entwined (whether consciously or unconsciously).
-At the same time, ace people of color, who may already not feel included within the asexual community, are not seeing themselves being represented in the limited amount of asexuality representation out there, and thus may also internalize ideas of asexuality as a primarily white identity.
+At the same time, visibility is also important.
+Representation can be powerful and often makes people feel validated in their own existence or identity.
+This is especially true for those of us who are only acknowledged in a very limited capacity or within selective spaces, such as ace people of color.
+However, existing asexuality representation, as important as it is, largely perpetuates the whiteness of the ace community.
+While asexuality representation within mainstream outlets has only just begun to ascend, ace people of color are largely absent from this growing trend, thus embedding within general audiences who are exposed to these representations, whether consciously or not, that whiteness and asexuality are largely entwined.
+Simultaneously, ace people of color, who may already not feel included within the ace community, are not seeing themselves being represented in the limited amount of asexuality representation present, and thus may also internalize ideas of asexuality as a primarily white identity.

 Michael Paramo is an asexual Latinx demiguy located in southern California.
 They are currently a graduate student who has been selected to present their research at national conferences, such as by the International Association for the Study of Popular Music's U.S. branch, the Popular Culture Association, as well as the National Women's Studies Association.
 They are the founder of The Asexual and the Editor-in-Chief of The Asexual journal.
 Twitter: @Michael_Paramo